keesiemeijer/custom-post-type-cleanup/README.md

 ## Contributing

 Anyone is welcome to contribute to Custom Post Type Cleanup plugin.
-### Issues

-If you find an issue, let us know [here](https://github.com/keesiemeijer/custom-post-type-cleanup/issues?state=open)!
-Or open up a forum topic in the [WordPress forums](https://wordpress.org/support/plugin/custom-post-type-cleanup)
+If you find an issue, let us know [here](https://github.com/keesiemeijer/custom-post-type-cleanup/issues?state=open) or open up a forum topic in the [WordPress forums](https://wordpress.org/support/plugin/custom-post-type-cleanup)

 ### Help Tranlate this plugin

 If you want to contribute translations so other people can use them as well, you can do so by visiting the [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/custom-post-type-cleanup) page for this plugin.
 You can read about how translating works in the [WordPress Translator's Handbook](https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/).

+Let me know in the [WordPress forums](https://wordpress.org/support/plugin/custom-post-type-cleanup) if you want to become a [Translation Editor](https://make.wordpress.org/polyglots/handbook/rosetta/theme-plugin-directories/#requesting-new-translation-editors) for this plugin.

-## Developers
+### Developers

 The `master` branch is where you'll find the most recent, stable release.
 The `develop` branch is the current working branch for development.
 Both branches are required to pass all unit tests.
 Any pull requests are first merged with the `develop` branch before being merged into the `master` branch.
 See [Pull Requests](#pull-requests)

-### Pull Requests
+#### Pull Requests
 When starting work on a new feature, branch off from the `develop` branch.
 ```bash
 # clone the repository